j-fischer/rest-on-fire/README.md

 Features:
 * Similar interfaces to the official Firebase APIs (Java/Javascript) for an easier adoption
 * Supports all basic operations: get, set, update, push & remove
+* Supports sorting and filtering of the data
 * Supports streaming events through the REST API
 * Supports retrieving and setting of Firebase security rules
 * Supports functional programming style through JDeferred's Promises